Space to Grow uses a unique model to bring green schoolyards to Chicago neighborhoods.

 Based on the results of this process, the schoolyards are designed and constructed to meet the unique needs and visions of each community.
 All Space to Grow schoolyards remain open to the community after school and on the weekends.

 After each Space to Grow schoolyard is completed, Healthy Schools Campaign and Openlands support the school in fully integrating their schoolyard into the school culture and learning experience.
 This includes community events and workshops, as well as professional development for teachers and school staff.
 Professional development focuses on how and why to teach outdoors, plus green infrastructure workshops where participants learn how to use the new features as teaching tools.
-Teachers are also invited to participate in Fit to Learn, a professional development program that makes healthy habits part of how kids learn, and special Fit to Learn booster sessions throughout the year that are customized for Space to Grow schools.

 The partners also support the development of wellness teams to ensure the new schoolyard is incorporated into physical education and recess plans; garden teams to take ownership of the various gardens; and the development of parent leadership at the schools.

 This comprehensive approach helps integrate the schoolyard into school life in ways that can survive changes in leadership or staffing.